 - Add the beef broth, Worcestershire sauce, red wine/grape juice, and bay leaves.
 Bring to a slow boil and let the mixture thicken for 3 to 5 minutes.

-- Spread or pipe the potato mixture on the meat mixture until the entire pie is covered.
+- Leave the mixture in the cast iron skillet.
+Spread or pipe the potato mixture on the meat mixture until the entire pie is covered.
 Sprinkle with cheddar cheese.

 Notes